 2. Laser Resurfacing

 Laser resurfacing can be effective in counteracting photoaging.
-Common types of laser surfacing treatments include fractionated CO2lasers and erbium glass or erbium-YAG lasers.
+Common types of laser surfacing treatments include fractionated CO2 laser and erbium glass or erbium-YAG lasers.
 These devices emit pixelated light onto the skin, which works towards wound healing and skin tightening (2).

 Remember that these types of treatments require multiple sessions to be effective.
 Plus, the results will not be permanent, and the normal aging process can relapse.

-These injectables can reduce wrinkles, assist in wound healing, and boost the synthesis of collagen, elastin, and HA (hyaluronic acid) (2).
+These injectables can reduce wrinkles and boost the synthesis of collagen, elastin, and HA (hyaluronic acid) (2).

 4. Botulinum Toxin (BTX)